 Whether you are networking in person or online, at one-on-one planned "informational interviews," at chance meetings or industry events, keep your focus in three areas:

 Realize that while it’s not likely that your contacts will know of a job for you at the moment you meet, if you cultivate the relationship respectfully, they can act as another pair of eyes and ears, updating you on positions they hear about.

 One way to build your networking confidence is to get networking tips and brush-up on networking etiquette by reading some of the great articles about networking here with Job-Hunt's Guide to Job Search Networking.

-Now read Part 2 of this article, the biggest Boomer Advantage – building your network by reconnecting with people from your past!
+Now read Part 2 of this article, the biggest Over 50 / Boomer Advantage – building your network by reconnecting with people from your past!

 Phyllis Mufson is a career / business consultant and a certified life coach with over 25 years of experience.
 She has helped hundreds of clients successfully navigate career transitions.
 You can learn more about Phyllis and her practice at PhyllisMufson and follow Phyllis on Twitter @PhyllisMufson and Google+.